wbaopaul/scATAC-pro/README.md

 Updates
 ------------
+- current version: 1.1.0
+- Feb, 2020
+    -- add new parameters in configure file: Top_Variable_Features, REDUCTION, nREDUCTION -- enable all clustering methods mentioned in the manuscript, along with kmeans on PCs -- file path changed to like downstreame_analysis/PEAK_CALLER/CELL_CALLER/..., indicating peak caller -- qc_per_barcode requires too input files, separated by comma, see example and detailed usage
 - Jan11, 2020
     -- add a new module mergePeaks to merge different peak files called from different samples or conditions -- add a new module to reconstruct peak-cell matrix given a peak file, a fragment file and a barcodes.txt file